umairnazeer/ecobee-assignment/README.md

-# ecobee-assignment
-# WebdriverIO e2e tests
+# Ecobee Assignment With WebdriverIO

 ## Why WebdriverIO
 WebdriverIO is a leading automation framework that allows custom implementation for selenium's W3C webdriver API.
 Written in Javascript and packaged into 'npm', it runs on Node.js.